qouteall/imm_ptl_wiki_copy/Implementation-Details.md

 * The face culling should be inversed when rendering odd number layers of mirrors (for example, 1, 3, 5 layers of mirrors).

 ### Frustum Culling Optimization
-When rendering portals, it will do advanced frustum culling to improve performance.
+This mod use frustum culling optimization in 3 cases:

+* To determine whether a portal is invisible before occlusion query rendering
+* To cull the invisible sections when rendering portal content (inner frustum culling)
+* To cull the things occluded by portal in the outer world (outer frustum culling)

 For example, when rendering this scene

 ![](https://i.ibb.co/ykrDqxv/2020-03-06-21-59-27.png)

-The sections behind the portal will be culled. (outer frustum culling)
+The sections occluded by the portal will be culled. (outer frustum culling)

 ![](https://i.ibb.co/N25Y3hB/2020-03-06-21-59-37.png)